 In this article, we are going to talk about guinea pig’s bedding and why it is important for their overall health and happiness.

 Now, do guinea pigs need bedding in their cage?
-Yes, guinea pigs need to have bedding in their cage.
+Yes, guinea pigs need to have some type of bedding in their cage.
 Having a proper type of bedding for guinea pigs is extremely important for their health and comfort.
 Also, with certain types of beddings like fleece, the cage can be kept clean and odorless (absorbs urine and spilled water).
-Letting a guinea pig sleep in a cage without bedding is like leaving a human sleep on the floor.
+Letting a guinea pig sleep in a cage without bedding is like leaving a human to sleep on the floor.